raquelnoguera/YalubaLuz/README.md

 As of May 2022, the work is ongoing.
 There will be improvements soon.
 Keep tunned!!!

 The current site is running at [Yaluba Luz](http://luz.yaluba.com).

+The chart works well on large displays, but looks horrible on a mobile device.
+I know that I need to fix that :-)